spatie/lighthouse-php/docs/usage/working-with-results.md

 - `totalBlockingTimeInMs()`
 - `timeToInteractiveInMs()`
 - `cumulativeLayoutShift()`
+- `totalPageSizeInBytes()`

-These methods all have equivalent methods that return a formatted result.
+Some of these methods have equivalent methods that return a formatted result.
 So instead of milliseconds they return a formatted string like `1.3 s`

 - `formattedFirstContentfulPaint()`
 - `formattedLargestContentfulPaint()`